SLD Fisher information for kinetic uncertainty relations

-Another class of inequalities is the speed limit of state transformation.
-The speed limits in terms of the entropy production for the open quantum systems described by the GKSL equation have been researched \cite{Funo19, Vu21, Vu21a, Nakajima22, Vu23}.
-For such open quantum systems, Hasegawa \cite{H22} derived a KUR by exploiting the Mandelstam-Tamm speed limit \cite{Mandelstam, review_MT}.
+Another class of inequalities is the speed limit of state transformation. \rd{For closed quantum systems, since 1945, the Mandelstam-Tamm relation \cite{Mandelstam, review_MT} $\int_0^\tau dt \ \Dl E \ge D$ has been known (In this paper, we set $\hbar=1$). $\Dl E$ is the energy fluctuation and $D$ is the Bures angle (see \re{def_Bures}) between the initial and final states.
+Recently, even in classical systems, it turns out that there exist speed limits expressed in terms of the distance between states \cite{Shiraishi18}.
+Shiraishi \textit{et al}. \cite{Shiraishi18} demonstrated that \bea{ \sqrt{\f{A(\tau)\sig}{2}}\aeqge \half l(p(0),p(\tau)) \la{SFS} } for a system described by a classical master equation $\f{d}{dt}p_n(t) =\sum_m W_{nm}p_m(t)$ satisfying the local detailed balance condition.
+Here, $l(p(0),p(\tau))\defe \sum_n \abs{p_n(0) - p_n(\tau)} $ is $L_1$-norm, $\sig$ is the total entropy production, and $A(\tau) \defe \int_0^\tau dt \ \sum_{n \ne m} W_{nm}p_m$ is the dynamical activity.
+A similar relation \bea{ A(\tau) \ge \half l(p(0),p(\tau)) \la{SL_A} } have been known \cite{Vo}.
+Quantum extensions of \re{SFS} for the open quantum systems described by the GKSL equation have been researched \cite{Funo19, Vu21, Vu21a, Nakajima22, Vu23}.
+However, the quantum extension of \re{SL_A} has been less investigated}.
+For such open quantum systems, Hasegawa \cite{H22} derived a KUR by exploiting the Mandelstam-Tamm speed limit.
 In this KUR, a dynamical activity-like quantity appeared instead of $F$.
 We point out that this quantity equals the SLD Fisher information when Hamiltonian and jump operators are time-independent.